wcm-io/io.wcm.samples/src/site/markdown/index.md

 ## wcm.io Sample Application

-Sample application to demonstrate the usage of the wcm.io handler infrastructure and other wcm.io Features.
+Sample application to demonstrate the usage of the wcm.io Handler infrastructure and other wcm.io Features.

 ### Build and deploy samples from source